brunobatista25/RubyGene/README.md

 # RubyGene

 The aim of RubyGene is to generate test automation projects already configured for a Web, Mobile or Api project.
-All of them based on the structure of a cucumber and Rspec project, page objects and reports.
+All of them based on the structure of a cucumber and Rspec project, page objects and reports. was based on the gem https://github.com/concretesolutions/magneton

 ## Installation